 Hair styles must be neat, clean, simple styles.
 Hair must be natural in coloring.
 Highlights of any kind are not allowed.
 This includes lightening hair color used during the summer months such as "Sun-In."
 Students who come to school with lightened hair will be required to either cut the coloring out or color it back to original color.
 No fad haircuts are allowed.
 This includes fad hair accessories such as feathers, glitter, or hair extensions.
 Haircuts should not be distracting.
+Hair is to be out of the student's eyes.

 Boys' hair length must be cut above the ears, eyebrows, and shirt collar.
-No facial hair or side burns are allowed.
+No facial hair or sideburns are allowed.